coston/react-obfuscate/readme.md

 ```

 ## Obfuscating custom elements with the `element` prop
 With the `element` prop, users can obfuscate any element, like paragraphs or headers.
 Changing the dom element also removes the href and onClick props.
-Custom styling is required due handling of right-to-left direction styles.
+Custom styling is required due to handling of right-to-left direction styles.
 Usually, adding `style={{textAlign:'left'}}` will suffice.

 Example Case:
 ```js